How Much Does It Cost to Send USDT TRC-20? (2026 Exact Figures)

 The cost of sending USDT TRC-20 is not a single number — it depends on whether you have Energy loaded, whether the recipient is a new wallet, and whether you are sending from an exchange or a personal wallet.
 Here are the exact figures for every scenario, updated for 2026.

-• Use the TronNRG Fee Calculator for live figures at current TRX price.
+- Use the Fee Calculator for live figures at current TRX price, or check a recipient with the Wallet Health Checker.

 Quick Answer: The Exact Costs